The Church of Jesus Christ of Latter-day Saints in the Caucasus

 The Church of Jesus Christ of Latter-day Saints in the Caucasus refers to the Church of Jesus Christ of Latter-day Saints (LDS Church) and its members in Armenia, Georgia, and Azerbaijan.
 When the Church was registered in Armenia in 1995, there were approximately 200 members in that country.
 In Georgia, converts were not allowed to be baptized until 2003.
-In 2021, there were 3,537 members in 5 congregations in Armenia, and 258 members in 2 congregations in Georgia.
-With no stake or district as of 2021 (Armenia's Districts were dissolved in 2020), all congregations in Georgia and Armenia are administered directly by the Church's Armenia/Georgia Mission.
+In 2024, there were 3,625 members in 8 congregations in Armenia, and 313 members in 2 congregations in Georgia.
+It's unclear how many members are in Azerbaijan as the LDS Church doesn't publish these numbers, but there was one branch which appeared to mostly serve expatriate members in 2025.

 History

 Armenia

-The first Armenians to join the church was Hagop T. Vartooguian and three members of his family in Constantinople Turkey.
+The first Armenians to join the church were Hagop T. Vartooguian and three members of his family in Constantinople, Turkey.
 They were baptized January 4, 1885.
 Missionary work commenced among Armenians outside Armenia in the late nineteenth century particularly in Turkey.
 As the Ottoman Empire began to decline, violence against Armenians began to increase.
 In 1909, the Turkish mission closed.
 The Armenian Latter-day Saints were driven from their homes.
 In 1921, church leaders encouraged Latter-day Saints in the United States and in Aintab to fast and pray for deliverance these Armenian Latter-day Saints. $115,000 were donated and used to move members south to Aleppo, Syria and some migrated to the United states.
 The branch formed in Aleppo had 59 members as of 1946.
 Members of this branch were forced to leave Syria between 1947 and 1950 because of threats against Armenians.
 In 1950, the Near East mission was closed.

 On December 7, 1988, Elder Russell M. Nelson delivered a check for $100,000 to the Soviet Ambassador to provide relief for victims of the 1988 Armenian earthquake.
 The Church gained converts among American-Armenians by the late 1989.
 In 1989, the Church announced that it would begin long-term assistance in Armenia, rebuilding and distributing humanitarian aid following the severe earthquake.
 In June 1991, Elder Dallin H. Oaks dedicated Armenia for missionary work.
 The first Church-humanitarian missionary couples arrived in November 1991.
 The Yerevan branch was organized on January 20, 1994.
 In 1995, the Yerevan district was organized.
 Seminary and institute programs began in 1995.
 The Church was registered in Armenia on December 22, 1995.
 The translation of the Book of Mormon in Eastern Armenian was translated with selections published as early as 1991 and fully completed on December 28, 2000.
 In 2000, Armenia became part of the Europe East Area.
 On February 2, 2002 the Yerevan meetinghouse, Armenia's first, was dedicated.
 The first Church event broadcast via satellite into Armenia was the dedication of the Nauvoo Temple on June 30, 2002.
 Elder M. Russell Ballard visited the Armenian President Robert Kocharian in Yerevan in August 2006.